Avogar/BlockChainTipsService/README.md

 Please enter path to QR code from employee (empty to exit): eve.png Please enter employee review: "Didn't like her.
 Please fire.
 0/5" Transaction id:  0x37e16ed57539f15d8918ba4ffecd298d6cfa8e159796539498c58ef193311152

+Select one number.
+What do you want to do?
+1) Get the list of all organizations
+2) Get the list of employees in organization
+3) Get the list of organization reviews
+4) Get the list of employee reviews
+5) Send an organization review
+6) Send an employee review
+7) Send a tip to an organization
+8) Send a tip to an employee
+9) Change my address
+10) Change my private key
+0) Exit
+0

+Select one number.
+Who are you?
+1) Customer
+2) Organization
+3) Employee
+0) Exit
+0
 ```

 You can check all transactions [here](https://rinkeby.etherscan.io/).